wp-plugins/relevanssi/readme.txt

 * Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.6 =
+* New setting allows user to define how `exclude_from_search` is handled.
+It's now possible to exclude a custom post type from general searches and search for it specifically by defining post_type.
+* New filter: `relevanssi_hits_filter` lets you process hits found by Relevanssi.
+See FAQ.

 = 2.5.6 =
 * Attachments are no longer automatically indexed; there's an option for it now.